Table of Contents

 - Personal use (e.g. using your artwork as a desktop wallpaper, etc.);

 - Commercial use (e.g. distribution, promoting a brand, print-on-demand business, etc.).

-Generally, artists will not (and should not) allow anyone else to resell or duplicate their original art.
+Should your customer be able to sell things with your design?
+Generally, artists should not allow anyone else to resell or duplicate their original art.
 The rights will always belong to the artist unless the artist has explicitly stated otherwise.

 For instance, if a Sellfy creator wants to use trademarked designs with their own print-on-demand t-shirts, they will need to obtain a licensing agreement from the copyright owner (the artist) and send it to our support team.

 A lot of digital print shops will ask for the same thing, so it’s a good idea to include an agreement in your product file so that your buyers (and the print shops) won’t have to reach out to you.